Discretization form of the continuity condition at the polar axis, with application to the gyrokinetic simulation in a magnetic fusion torus: NLT simulation results including the magnetic axis

 with $\Delta_{T}=0.15a$, $r_{m}=10^{-4}a$, $T_{0i}(r_0)=3\mathrm{keV}$ and $n_{0i}(r_0)=2\times10^{19}\mathrm{m^3}$.
 Details of equilibrium profiles are shown in Fig. \ref{FigITG2Bal}.
 Moreover, an equilibrium radial electric field $E_{0r}$ that balances the equilibrium pressure gradient is applied.
 The simulation domain are $r/a\in[0,0.9]$, $\theta\in[-\pi,\pi]$, $\alpha\in[0,2\pi]$, $v_{\parallel}/v_{ti}\in[3,3]$, $\mu B_{0}/T_{0i}(r_{0})=[0,9]$.
 Grid numbers are $\left(N_{r},N_{\alpha},N_{\theta},N_{v_\parallel},N_{\mu} \right)= (200,142,16,64,16)$. $\mu$ is discretized according to the Gauss-Legendre formula, while the other variables are discretized uniformly.

 The mode structure of the toroidal mode $n=6$, which is one of the most unstable modes, on a minor cross section is shown in Fig. \ref{FigITG2Mode}.
 It is a typical toroidal mode structure that balloons on the weak field side.
 On the strong field side, the balloon structure disappears and the amplitude of the mode is much weaker.
-The radial eigenfunctions of the $m/n=6/6$ harmonics $ \lvert \delta \phi_{6,6} \rvert$ simulated by different $j_{-}$ near the magnetic axis are shown in Fig. \ref{FigphimAxis}.
-It can be seen that the $\lvert \delta \Phi_{6,6} \rvert= \lvert \delta \phi_{6,6} \rvert /r^{6}$ computed by using $j_{-}=3$ is not smooth.
-According to Eq. \eqref{EqFDMError}, the $\eta$ of the second-order FDM at $r_{j_{-}}$ ($j_{-}=3$) is estimate to be $\eta=83.8\%$.
-The severe numerical error here results in an inconsistency between the radial eigenfunction calculated and the radial series expansion used, which leads to the non-smooth $\lvert \delta \Phi_{6,6} \rvert$.
-The results computed by using $j_{-}=4,5$ tend to be smooth and convergent, which indicates that $\eta=20.8\%$ ($j_{-}=5$) is a appropriate choice for a good enough numerical solution near the magnetic axis.
-Although the $\lvert \delta \Phi_{6,6} \rvert$ computed by using $j_{-}=3$ is not as smooth as these computed by using $j_{-}=4,5$, the linear growth rates and real frequencies shown in Table \ref{TabITG2Gamma} are almost the same.
-The loss of accuracy of the radial eigenfunction can hardly affect eigenvalues due to the reason that the eigenfunction itself is so small near the magnetic axis.